 several years of restoration and enlargement.
 Across the meadow, in front of the main building, is the storage compound.

 This remains virtually as it was in 1948 and is now used as workshops and for storage of equipment awaiting restoration.
-One of these buildings

 The airfield continues to be used by civilian aircraft and the Kelling Model Flying Club.

 When first opened the museum consisted of a few exhibits and a small room describing the camp history.
 The Collection has since grown to over

 150 tanks, guns and vehicles in addition to thousands of other items.
 The vehicles on display have come from far and wide; Russia, Norway, Italy, Czechoslovakia, Belgium, Holland, Eire, Syria, Kuwait, Israel, the Falkland Islands, the United States and Iraq.
 Most of The Collection's vehicles